Choosing between Product Design vs UX Design in 2023

-UX designers spend most of their time developing products prior to launch.
+UX designers spend most of their time developing products before launch.

-After the launch, UX designers typically move on to other projects, and only rarely revisit prior projects during the redesign phase.
-In contrast, product designers spend most of their time updating products that have already been launched.
+After the launch, UX designers typically move on to other projects and rarely revisit previous projects during the redesign phase.
+In contrast, product designers spend most of their time updating launched products.

 They continue to work on the product, continuing to evolve it over time and improving it with each subsequent release.
-Now that you know about the key differences between a product designer vs a UX designer.
+Now that you know about the critical differences between a product designer vs. a UX designer.

-To make the final decision on who you should hire for your company, you should consider someone who is able to meet the needs of your project.
+To make the final decision on who you should hire for your company, you should consider someone who can meet your project's needs.

-However, we’ll take a look at some of the key points between a product designer vs a UX designer to help you make up your mind.
+However, we'll take a look at some of the critical points between a product designer vs. a UX designer to help you make up your mind.

-A product designer is indispensable if your project is focused on providing the highest possible quality from start to finish.
+A product designer is indispensable if you focus on providing the highest possible quality from start to finish.

-Product designers will be responsible for not only the conception of your product, but also the entire development process including making key decisions during the design process, problem solving, as a key person for communication between various departments and the stakeholders among other solutions.
+Product designers will be responsible for the conception of your product and the entire development process, including making critical decisions during the design process, problem-solving as a crucial person for communication between various departments and the stakeholders, among other solutions.

 You should consider hiring a UX designer if your project focuses mainly on improving the user experience.

-For example, if you’re running an online store with many points of interaction, you will need the unwavering focus of a UX designer to provide you with solutions that are designed to reduce bounce rates, including abandoned carts and abandoned payments.
+For example, suppose you're running an online store with many points of interaction.
+In that case, you will need the unwavering focus of a UX designer to provide you with solutions designed to reduce bounce rates, including abandoned carts and abandoned payments.

-If your user’s experience is your foremost concern, you won’t go wrong with hiring a UX designer.
-Ultimately, if you feel that your product, whether it is an online service or an app, will constantly require improvements and changes, you should hire a product designer.
+If your user's experience is your foremost concern, you won't go wrong with hiring a UX designer.
+Ultimately, if you feel that your product, whether it is an online service or an app, will frequently require improvements and changes, you should hire a product designer.